-Since 2015, Healthwatch Surrey has sponsored the annual Community Cash Fund: a small grants scheme that enables groups and individuals to apply for up to £1,000 of funding to deliver projects that enhance and build health and well-being within local communities.
+Since 2015, Healthwatch Surrey has held an annual Community Cash Fund: a small grants scheme that enables groups and individuals to apply for up to £1,500 of funding to deliver projects that enhance and promote health and wellbeing within local communities.

 See our 2017/2018 Community Cash Fund Winners!

-The project : Running 10 groups across 7 schools in Surrey supporting young people who are showing signs of low self-esteem, the funding will allow East to West deliver interventions for 60 of the most vulnerable students.
-The team will be school based 3 days a week so that they get to know students coming from a diverse mix of socio-economic backgrounds as well as including SEN student, young carers, those from a Gypsy Roma Traveller background and those for whom English is an additional language.
+The project : Running 10 groups across 7 schools in Surrey supporting young people who were showing signs of low self-esteem, the funding allowed East to West deliver interventions for 60 of the most vulnerable students.
+The team was school based 3 days a week so that they get to know students coming from a diverse mix of socio-economic backgrounds as well as including SEN student, young carers, those from a Gypsy Roma Traveller background and those for whom English is an additional language.

 The project : Ash Dementia Action Alliance raises awareness of dementia and the aim of the group is to make Ash a dementia friendly community.
-The ‘Creativity Box’ project will specifically develop a craft initiative in order that people living with dementia and their carers can enjoy expanding their creative skills using hands, eyes and minds.
-Doing craft activities in a group setting creates an opening for informal conversations about a wide range of topics and the Creativity Box will create a scrapbook on film of artwork and craftwork with quotes about how living with dementia has impacted their lives.
+The ‘Creativity Box’ project specifically developed a craft initiative in order that people living with dementia and their carers could enjoy expanding their creative skills using hands, eyes and minds.
+Doing craft activities in a group setting created an opening for informal conversations about a wide range of topics and the Creativity Box created a scrapbook of artwork and craftwork with quotes about how living with dementia has impacted their lives.

-The project : Children and their families at Bushy Hill school will create a healthy eating recipe book to include recipes with the vegetables available on the school allotment.
-The recipe book content will be owned by the children and families with added information and advice about healthy lifestyles and include signposting to a range of local health services.
-Each book will also contain a survey and links to an anonymous online version.
-This is an intergenerational project with old and young contributing.
+The project : Children and their families at Bushy Hill school created a healthy eating recipe book to include recipes with the vegetables available on the school allotment.
+The recipe book content was owned by the children and families with added information and advice about healthy lifestyles and included signposting to a range of local health services.
+Each book also contained a survey and links to an anonymous online version.
+This was an intergenerational project with old and young contributing.

-The project : Oxted Young Persons Theatre will run weekly workshops for people over the age of 65, exploring areas of drama, music, storytelling, socialisation, writing for theatre stage, poetry, stage makeup and will work towards a performance.
-The weekly classes will help people engage with like minded people, learn new skills and refresh skills which may have been forgotten.
+The project : Oxted Young Persons Theatre runs weekly workshops for people over the age of 65, exploring areas of drama, music, storytelling, socialisation, writing for theatre stage, poetry, stage makeup and will work towards a performance.
+The weekly classes help people engage with like minded people, learn new skills and refresh skills which may have been forgotten.